Therapeutic horsemanship lessons can impact the rider in the following ways:

 Emotional Growth – Learning new skills and overcoming obstacles through a series of successes builds self-esteem.
 The horse is an excellent teacher of natural consequences as it responds to the rider’s cues without judgment.
 Above all, the horse offers unconditional affection and is a very large, accepting shoulder to cry on.

 Social Development – Utilizing a “team” approach of riders, mounts, volunteers and instructor, the therapeutic riding lesson encourages bonds of friendship and mutual respect.
-An appropriate competitive spirit is fostered through lesson games and involvement in organized events like Special Olympics and open competition.
+An appropriate competitive spirit is fostered through lesson games and involvement in organized events like our Annual Horse Show and open competition.
 Win or lose, the “team” shares the struggles as well as the victories.